altynsai/movie_ratings/README.md

 # movie_ratings
 NLP project on prediction of the user ratings based on the plot of the movie.
-This repo consis of three files:
+This repo consists of three files:

 - `0_data_collection`: scraping data from wikipedia